top of page

 Vitamin D

-Often called the “sunshine vitamin,” vitamin D actually acts more like a hormone in the body and is closely tied to testosterone levels.
+For men's health vitamin d, this nutrient actually acts more like a hormone in the body and is closely tied to testosterone levels.

 Magnesium